Welcome Guest

 Editor-in-Chief

-Michelle Taylor has worked on the Laboratory Equipment brand since 2010, and the Forensic brand since 2016.
-Well established in the industry, Michelle has attended dozens of scientific conferences and conducted interviews with key opinion leaders, including multiple Nobel Prize winners.
-Always keeping a pulse on the industry, Michelle enjoys
+Michelle Taylor has worked on the Forensic brand since 2016.
+Well established in the industry, Michelle has attended dozens of scientific conferences and conducted interviews with key opinion leaders, including multiple Nobel Prize winners and award-winning forensic scientists.
+Michelle enjoys writing about investigative forensic genetic genealogy, novel psychoactive substances, next-generation sequencing, sexual assault kits and more.
+Michelle received her BA in journalism from Elon University in North Carolina.
+Michelle can be reached at

 [email protected]